Weighted composition semigroups on spaces of continuous functions and their subspaces: Generators of weighted composition semigroups

 \section{Generators of weighted composition semigroups}

-In this section we give several characterisations of the generator of a $\gamma$-strongly continuous weighted composition semigroup on a pre-Saks space.
-Let $(X,\|\cdot\|,\tau)$ be a pre-Saks space and $(T(t))_{t\geq 0}$ a $\gamma$-strongly continuous semigroup on $X$.
+In this section we give several characterisations of the generator of a $\gamma$-strongly continuous weighted composition semigroup on a Saks space.
+Let $(X,\|\cdot\|,\tau)$ be a Saks space and $(T(t))_{t\geq 0}$ a $\gamma$-strongly continuous semigroup on $X$.
 We define the \emph{generator} $(A,D(A))$ of $(T(t))_{t\geq 0}$ according to \cite[p.~260]{komura1968} by

 and

 If $(X,\|\cdot\|,\tau)$ is sequentially complete, then $D(A)$ is $\gamma$-dense in $X$ by \cite[Proposition 1.3, p.~261]{komura1968}.
 The \emph{bi-generator} $(A_{\|\cdot\|,\tau},D(A_{\|\cdot\|,\tau}))$ of $(T(t))_{t\geq 0}$ is given by